How to Write a Research Paper – A to Z of Academic Writing

 A good research paper abstract is a concise and appealing synopsis of your research.
 There are two ways to write an abstract: structured and unstructured research abstracts.
 The author guidelines of the journal you are submitting your research to will tell you the format they require.

 - The structured abstracthas distinct sections with headings.
 This style enables a reader to easily find the relevant information under clear headings (objective, methods, results, and conclusion).
 Think of each section as a question and provide a concise but detailed answer under each heading.

 - The unstructured abstractis a narrative paragraph of your research.
 It is similar to the structured abstract but does not contain headings.
 It gives the context, findings, conclusion, and implications of your paper.

-This section introduces your research in the context of the knowledge in the field.
+The Introduction section of your research paper introduces your research in the context of the knowledge in the field.
 First introduce the topic including the problem you are addressing, the importance of solving this problem, and known research and gaps in the knowledge.
 Then narrow it down to your research questions and hypothesis.

 - Give broad background information about the problem.

 - Write it in a logical manner so that the reader can follow your thought process.